mlnck/MERNSkeleton/docs/general/introduction.md

 If not, here's the TL;DR:

 - You will write your app in the `app` folder.
 This is the folder you will spend most, if not all, of your time in.
-- Configuration, generators and templates are in the `internals` folder.
+- Configuration, generators and templates are in the `config/utils/client` folder.
 - The `server` folder contains development and production server configuration files.

 ### `client/`